Chaos to silverware for Postecoglou

 Yet Postecoglou stuck rigidly to his principles - high-intensity, high-risk attacking football - and the fans quickly bought into his vision.

-While defensive vulnerabilities remain - as evidenced by Paul Hanlon's set-piece opener in the final - Celtic are a thrilling force going forward.
+While defensive vulnerabilities remain - as evidenced by Paul Hanlon's set-piece opener for Hibs in the final - Celtic are a thrilling force going forward.

 The League Cup triumph was their seventh consecutive victory.
-From the start of October, they have played 17 games across all competitions, winning 15, with the sole defeat coming against German heavyweights Bayer Leverkusen in the Europa League.
+From the start of October, they have played 17 games across all competitions, winning 15, with the sole defeat coming against German side Bayer Leverkusen in the Europa League.

 They have risen from sixth in the Premiership to second, four points behind Rangers, with the Old Firm derby looming at Celtic Park on 2 January.